 Dependent Plan for UC Berkeley Students

-Enrollment period for UC SHIP Voluntary Plan: Fall semester enrollment period is July 15-September 15 with an effective coverage date of August 15 and Spring semester enrollment period is December 15-February 15 with an effective coverage date of January 15.
+Enrollment period for SHIP Voluntary Plan: Fall semester enrollment period is July 15-September 15 with an effective coverage date of August 15 and Spring semester enrollment period is December 15-February 15 with an effective coverage date of January 15.

 Dependent coverage is available only if the student is also enrolled in UC SHIP.
 Dependents will be enrolled for the same eligibility period the studnet is enrolled (Fall: 8/15-1/14; Sping:1/15-8/14) within 30 days of a qualifying event.
 This is limited term coverage only.
 Coverage will end on the last date of the specified eligibility period, unless enrolling to continue insurance for an additional term.
 Premiums are calculated based on the plan term and will not be pro-rated (monthly premiums are not available).